 This page and its links contain a lot of information on the retreats: how they began, how they’re set up, and what you need to know to participate.
 You need not be a proficient spinner: the ability to spin a singles and make a two-ply yarn is sufficient; each of us approaches the fibers from wherever we are on our fiber journey.
 While most people use spinning wheels, some people prefer to bring handspindles.

-The Spring and Fall retreats follow the same basic format, yet they are conceptually different.
-Spring is a compare/contrast event featuring one fiber type each day, while Fall examines a specific topic in more depth.
+There are two types of retreats that follow the same basic format, yet they are conceptually different.
+The “Four-by-fours” are compare/contrast events featuring one fiber type each day, while special topic and “Wild Card” events examine a specific topic in more depth.

 By the way, I’ve been asked if I’d be amenable to holding a similar event in another location.
 So far, the logistics and environment in the San Juans seem to be uniquely conducive to sheltering and supporting these gatherings.